 Full automation is often inappropriate for systems e.g. consider your experience of automated telephone lines.
 But robotic process automation (RPA) can facilitate human work e.g ordering and finding patterns in data for a human decision maker and Google’s integration of search and analytics.
 In any case the development and application of AI is facilitated by ongoing feedback that connects it to the “real world”.
 A big design up front approach risks complexity and neglecting both usefulness and usability.

 Below are some research methodologies currently used to inform the development, training and testing of automated and intelligent decision support systems (IDSS).

 (aka generative and evaluative)

-- Summative, the efficacy of a design or build in meeting them
+- Summative evaluates the efficacy and efficiency of a design or build

 - Formative research typically gives way to summative as development progresses and there’s something to test